 Includes Directed Study, Problems, Readings, Directed Readings, Special Problems, and Special Projects.
-Students complete individualized plans of study which include significant one-on-one student-teacher involvement.
+Students complete individualized plans of study including significant one-on-one student/teacher involvement.
 The faculty member and students negotiate the details of the study plans.
-Enrollments are usually 10 or fewer students.
-Meeting depending upon the requirements of the topic.
-Instructional method: I.
+Enrollments are usually three or fewer students.
+Meetings depend upon the requirements of the topic.
+Instructional method: Independent Study.